moorepants/eme185/content/pages/instructor-guide.rst

 - [TA 2] Create the 2 hr and 3hr meeting schedule.
 - [All TAs] Grade the resumes.
 - [All TAs] Grade week 2 participation.
+- [Single TA] Review Quiz for Chapters 5 and 6.

 Week 3
 ^^^^^^